chrisluedtke/ACM-School-Placement/technical post.md

 ```
   1. Randomly place ACMs onto teams
-  2. Calculate the baseline score and initialize temperature
+  2. Calculate the baseline loss and initialize temperature
   3. For each iteration up to max:
      1. Choose two ACMs at random and swap their teams
      2. Calculate new score and update temperature/acceptance probability
-     3. If new score > baseline
+     3. If new loss < baseline
-         * then keep the swap and update baseline to be the new score
+         * then keep the swap and update baseline to be the new loss
          * otherwise:
             * draw random number between 0 and 1
             * if the random number is < the acceptance probability